nepiskopos/simple_ids_with_tff/README.md

 # Intrusion Detection System with Federated Learning using the TensorFlow Federated framework
-Example of training of a simple NN model as an IDS for Cybersecurity defense using Federated Learning with TensorFlow Federated.
+Example of training of a simple Neural Network model as an Intrusion Detection System for Cybersecurity defense using Federated Learning with the TensorFlow Federated framework.